What is a Home Inspector?

 - Evidence of water penetration or grading issues.

-- Pests such as bugs and wildlife.
+- Pest infestation such as bugs and wildlife.

-- Environmental issues such as mold, radon, asbestos and lead paint.
+- Environmental issues such as mold, radon, asbestos, and lead paint.

 - Appliances and other general components of the home.

 - Special emphasis on structural issues, mechanical problems, and safety or code violations.